/ Chocolate Resources / Chocolatiers / B.T. McElrath Chocolatier

 B.T.
 McElrath Chocolatier

 Brian McElrath and his wife Christine Walthour founded B.T.
 McElrath Chocolatier in 1996.
-They produce and market a line of uniquely-flavored, artisan-crafted truffles and toffees which have received numerous awards.
+They produce a line of uniquely-flavored, artisan-crafted truffles and toffees which have received numerous awards.

 What motivated you to open a chocolate business?